Samsung will launch a new Galaxy device on Oct. 11

 "Samsung's newest Galaxy device is bringing more ways to express yourself than ever before," reads the invite.

-The invite doesn't offer many hits to what we might see at the event, besides an image that says "4X the fun."
+The invite doesn't offer many hints to what we might see at the event, just an image that says "4X the fun."

 It's possible we could see the mystery Chromebook that appeared in the Wi-Fi Alliance's database, or the foldable phone that Samsung has been talking about for a long time.
 But we won't know for sure until the event.